AntonioBernalI/drawwit/drawwitWebViews/CreateContest/CreateContest/README.md

-# Drawwit Webview
+# Drawwit Create Contest Webview

+This directory contains the source files for the bundle used in the "Create Contest" webview.
-These are the source files for the bundles that are loaded when webviews are mounted.
+These files are loaded when the webview is mounted.
-This directory is not essential for the core functionality of the application; it only contains the source code used to render the webviews.
+Note: This directory is not essential to the core functionality of the application; it only holds the source code used to render the webview interface.